 Step #6: Background Music Score and Sound Effects: A person’s taste in music tells you a lot about them.
 Same goes for your brand.
 Picking the right music for your story is imperative to the pace and experience of your video explainer.

 Step #7: Rough Cut: It’s fantastic to see all these raw illustrations come together when they’re animated.
 Frame by frame and second by second, each element is animated on a separate layer track to come alive.
-Again, a rough cut is a rough cut, there’s much more that is there to come.
-The rough cut also goes through a couple of revisions.
+Again, a rough cut is a rough cut, there’s much more to come.
+The rough cut also needs to go through a couple of revisions.

 Step #8: Final Video: The best way to judge a video is to test it out on the field.